aKaReZa75/ESP8266/README.md

   All educational videos related to this topic are available at this link.

 > [!CAUTION]
-> The tutorial has not yet!
+> This tutorial has not yet!

 - [Datasheet](https://www.espressif.com/sites/default/files/documentation/esp8266-technical_reference_en.pdf)
   ---